ir-tec/react-ts-clean-arc/README.md

-# ReactJs Clean Architecture TypeScript project
+# React app TypeScript Clean Architecture

+- this is dot